michael-je/synthetic-state-space-generator/README.md

 Stores tree in memory, used to draw tree

 -  **`branching_factor_base`** (`int`, default: `2`, range: `Positive Integers`)
   Sets the base branching factor, it represents the typical number of children each state will generate in the graph.
-This value serves as the starting point for determining how many child nodes are created per state.
+This parameter goes in hand with the `branching_factor_variance` to determine the actual number of children generated.

 -  **`branching_factor_variance`** (`int`, default: `0`, range: `Positive Integer`)
 Specifies how much the branching factor can vary around the base value.
 A value of `0` means all states have exactly `branching_factor_base` children.
 Higher values introduce randomness into the number of children each state generates.

-	> By default, the graph generator uses these two values in the `default_branching_function`
+	> By default, the graph generator uses these two values in the [`default_branching_function`](#branching-function)

 -  **`terminal_minimum_depth`** (`int`, default: `0`, range: `Positive Integer`)
-Defines how deep a state must be before it can be considered terminal. // TODO: improve
+  Specifies the minimum depth a state must be before it can be become a terminal node.
+This ensures that early states in the graph cannot terminate prematurely.

 -  **`child_depth_minimum`** (`int`, default: `1`)
 Defines the minimum depth of a child relative to its parent.